This Tips for flying with preschoolers post and giveaway are in partnership with Nakturnal. All opinions are my own.

 Go with the flow.
 After all of this, nothing is going to go the way you planned.
 I hate to burst your bubble but let’s be realistic.
 I know it’s stressful, and that’s okay.
 I may have said some things I’m less than proud to admit but you know what?
 Everyone handles stress differently and if you do the best you can, that’s all you can do.

-To help you start planning for your next trip, I’m giving away a $50 gift card.
+To help you start planning your next trip while flying with preschoolers, I’m giving away a $50 gift card.
 Just enter the giveaway below and a winner will be randomly selected next Friday, October 14th.
 Good luck!